eggheadio/eggheadio-course-notes/graphql-query-language/notes/03-query-an-enumeration-type-with-graphql.md

 <TimeStamp start="0:15" end="0:18">

-`CTRL+SPACE`

-</TimeStamp>

 When we're using GraphQL Playground, we can hit `CTRL+SPACE`.
 This will surface all of the different fields that are available on this query.

+</TimeStamp>

 Add `category` to our query.